fazalhakim426/pos-laravel/README.md

 ## Support Terms

-1 - The support on NexoPOS only applies to the information provided by the users while creating an issue.
+1 - The support on RazanPOS only applies to the information provided by the users while creating an issue.
 This means we won't either do the installation on your server or check an issue on your server.
 You're therefore invited not to post your server information while creating an issue.
 We'll use your explanations to reproduce your issue and therefore to solve it.

 2 - If you would like to have a dedicated support.
-Consider registering as a member to [My NexoPOS platform](https://my.nexopos.com/en/account/checkout/premium).
+Consider registering as a member to [My RazanPOS platform](https://my.nexopos.com/en/account/checkout/premium).

 ## Troubleshooting
 Here we list the knowns issues and the way around.
 Not everyone is likely to face these issues as it depends on the used enviroment.